 Is Social Media the Cause of Chronic Stress?

-We assume, as a widely spread fact, that adults are subject to stress anywhere they go: job, home, parties, social gatherings, etc., but what if technology is the leading cause of that overload of worrisome factors we come across every day?
+We assume, as a widely spread fact, that adults are subject to stress anywhere they go: job, home, social gatherings, etc., but what if technology is the leading cause of that overload of worrisome factors that we come across every day?

 Postponing Pending Work